What we’ll cover:

 Your child’s sleep boundaries have disappeared.
 So it’s normal for them to wander out at bedtime or during the night to see what they might be missing.
 Just because it’s normal doesn’t mean it’s not frustrating or tiring, though.

-I recommend you leave your toddler in the crib as long as possible.
+I recommend leaving your toddler in the crib as long as possible.
 Because once their sleep boundaries are gone, it’s difficult to prevent nighttime roaming.

 There’s nothing wrong with a 3 or 4 year old sleeping in a crib!
 Only consider transitioning out of the crib when your child repeatedly climbs out.